mist64/cbmbus_doc/3 Commodore DOS.md

 | MEMORY-WRITE   | `M-W` _addr_lo_ _addr_hi_ _count_ _data_              | Write RAM                       |
 | MEMORY-READ    | `M-R` _addr_lo_ _addr_hi_ _count_                     | Read RAM                        |
 | MEMORY-EXECUTE | `M-E` _addr_lo_ _addr_hi_                             | Execute code                    |

+XXX

+* When specifying a number, a particular buffer will be allocated, if available.
+This is useful for allocating a specific memory area in the device in order to upload code for execution.
+The mapping from buffer number to RAM address is device-specific - but so is the uploaded code: On a Commodore 1541, for example, buffer 2, which is located from `$0500` to `$05ff` in RAM, is the "user buffer".
+The "`U3`"-"`U8`" command channel commands are shortcuts to execute code in this buffer.

 ### Block Execute